 As Mr. Rogoyski says, the important thing for businesses to do now is to recognise the risk of cyber crime and act accordingly.
 PCI DSS compliance is the best way to ensure that both your business and your customers’ data is protected, but achieving full compliance doesn’t always feel like the easiest task.

 If you’re looking for a comprehensive and easy way to ensure your business is PCI compliant, PCI Pal’s secure solutions are the answer.
-From Agent Assist to our Secure Cloud environment, PCI Pal can help you de-scope your contact centre, reducing your risk of cyber attack and protecting both your customers’ data and your business’ future.
+From Agent Assist to our other PCI Solutions, PCI Pal can help you de-scope your contact centre, reducing your risk of cyber attack and protecting both your customers’ data and your business’ future.